psychosphera/t5-xfile-deserializer/README.md

 ## Todo
 1. Fix deserialization logic of remaining `XAssets`.
+2. Serialization.
-2. Account for shared pointers.
+3. Account for shared pointers.
 (All pointers get boxed currently, but that's definitely not correct semantically for a lot of them.)
-3. Relatedly, account for linked lists.
+4. Relatedly, account for linked lists.
-4. Tidy up the deserializer's API (typestated now, but still a little janky).
+5. Tidy up the deserializer's API (typestated now, but still a little janky).
-5. Let the deserializer use a custom, user-defined allocator.
+6. Let the serializer and deserializer use a custom, user-defined allocator.
-6. Make sure all the arrays sized by `MAX_LOCAL_CLIENTS` were caught (pretty sure a couple in `techset.rs` slipped through).
+7. Make sure all the arrays sized by `MAX_LOCAL_CLIENTS` were caught (pretty sure a couple in `techset.rs` slipped through).
-7. Verify whether macOS `XFiles` are identical to Windows.
+8. Verify whether macOS `XFiles` are identical to Windows.
-8. Verify whether Wii even uses `XFiles`.
+9. Verify whether Wii even uses `XFiles`.
-9. Docs (lol)
+10. Docs (lol)

 ## Future Todo
 1. Account for differences in macOS `XFiles`, if they're different from Windows.